Keto Spaghetti Squash Casserole with Alfredo Sauce

 Spaghetti squash is an amazing vegetable to create tasty keto recipes for pasta lovers.

 In fact, the spaghetti strands from this squash are firm, long, tasteless, and truly mimic the texture of real spaghetti pasta.

 It is pretty easy to make a baked spaghetti squash casserole, read the short instruction below or read my detailed guide on how to cook spaghetti squash.

 First, you need to bake your squash to release the vegetable spaghetti.
 Let’s see how to cook spaghetti squash!

 There are a few different ways to cook spaghetti squash depending on:

-First, preheat oven to 400F (200C), the fan-forced mode works faster, and it is preferable.
+First, preheat the oven to 400°F (200°C), the fan-forced mode works faster, and it is preferable.
 Then, line a large baking tray with parchment paper and lightly oil the paper.

 The baking time is the key.
 If you bake your squash too much, the spaghetti squash will not form firm noodles.
 It will be mushy and soft.
 So always check the baking process by:

 - Checking the color of its skin – when it starts to darken or brown, it is cooked!